By Sabrina Mahisha Mahboob

 iii) if he takes a bribe in connection with his employed work;

-iv) if he breaches law habitually;
+iv) if he breaches the law habitually;

 v) if he tempers or causes any loss to the employer’s official records;